atsta/GraphColoring/README.md

 # GraphColoring

-Solution to the graph coloring problem using Apache Spark using a Pregel-like algotithm.
+Solution to the graph coloring problem using a Pregel-like algotithm with Apache Spark

 Environment setup to run the script: install virtual-box and vagrant